ChangChuntao/FAST/README.md

   Where the following are some of the options avaiable:

-  -v,  --version                   display the version of GDD and exit -h,  --help                      print this help
+  -v,  --version                   display the version of FAST and exit -h,  --help                      print this help
   -t,  --type                      GNSS type, if you need to download multiple data,
                                    Please separate characters with " , "